zenVentzi/HQuest/README.md

 5. Run `npm run start`
 6. Visit `localhost:4000` or `localhost:4000/graphql` for graphql playground

+The first user to login/register has the ADMIN role.
+Go to `localhost:4000/admin` to add the questions for the app.

 ### Prerequisites

 - `Node.js 10.x` Lower v. may work as well